FuelLabs/sway-rfcs/rfcs/0006-configuration-constants.md

 }
 ```

-If you are not using the SDK, it will be possible to define these values either by passing a flag to `forc` or including them in the `Forc.toml` manifest file.
-If both are present, then the flag takes priority over the manifest.
+If you are not using the SDK, it will be possible to define these values by specifying a `constants.sw` flag.
+This will work with the [notion of contract dependencies](https://github.com/FuelLabs/sway-rfcs/pull/19#issuecomment-1286351753).
+This Sway file must export the required constants as specified by the `configurable` block.

 # Reference-level explanation